How are SailTimer optimal tacks different (and better) than traditional polar targets, VMG and laylines?

-Since 2012, some GPS chartplotters and other apps have also started to display laylines.
-There are a lot of generalizations and hype about these new displays, which use a different method than the SailTimer app.
-Ironically, they are using a traditional method dating back to around the 1940s, before GPS and computers existed.
+Since 2012, some GPS chartplotters and other apps have started to display basic laylines.
+There are a lot of generalizations and hype about these displays, which use a different method than the SailTimer app.
+Ironically, they are using a traditional method that probably dates to the late 1940s, before GPS and computers existed.
 The optimal tacks were traditionally determined using polar "targets" and Velocity Made Good (VMG) into the wind.
-They were originally the domain of weather-routing software for crossing oceans.
+They were originally (1) the domain of weather-routing software for crossing oceans.
+And (2) for sailboat racing where the first leg is constrained to be directly upwind, so the crew does not need electronics and can know they are on the fastest tack from the polar target speed.
 What are those methods, and how clear and accurate are they?
 Does it make sense to use a 1940s method in an expensive new GPS chartplotter or Multi-Function Display (MFD)?

 Computer simulations have been the other main source of theoretical boat speeds on polar plots, i.e. polar "targets".
-For example, in 2016 and a number of years previous, US Sailing sells theoretical polar plots made with a computer simulation called a Velocity Prediction Program (VPP).
+For example, in 2016 and a number of years previous, US Sailing sold theoretical polar plots made with a computer simulation called a Velocity Prediction Program (VPP).
 US Sailing is the governing body for sailing in the USA, responsible for education, certification, officiating and national championships.
-You can buy a complex polar plot of theoretical targets made with a computer simulation for around $300 US, or they have also started selling a laminated page of abbreviated polar targets in a table for around $125 US.
+You could buy a complex polar plot of theoretical targets made with a computer simulation for around $300 US, or in 2017 they sold a laminated page of abbreviated polar targets in a table for around $125 US.
 But as you'll see below, this cost doesn't ensure that the theoretical polars are valid.

-To overcome the difficulties getting polars for your boat, SailTimer Inc. was the first company to make a GPS device that could learn the actual polars for an individual boat (see corporate page).
+To overcome the difficulties getting polars for your boat, SailTimer Inc. was the first company to make a GPS device that could learn the actual polars for an individual boat (as shown in our company history).
 Later, the SailTimer app was also the first mobile app that could learn polars for your individual boat.
 You don't need a sponsor to pay for this kind of thing anymore, and don't need a professional tactician on board to figure it out.
-The SailTimer app and free Charts Edition have democratized sailboat navigation, making advanced functions accessible to all sailors and easy to use.
+The SailTimer tacking app has democratized sailboat navigation, making advanced functions accessible to all sailors and easy to use.